 - 318.1 Monitors shall confirm provider's acknowledgement and adherence of restriction on distribution of sterile needles. - No SABG funds may be used through provider's contract with the County shall be used to carry out any distribution of sterile needles or syringes for the hypodermic injection of any illegal drug. - 318.2 Provider agrees that information produced through SABG funding that pertains to alcohol and drug programs shall contain a clearly written statement that there shall be no unlawful use of drugs or alcohol associated with the program.
-Additionally, no aspect of a drug or alcohol related program shall include any message on the responsible use, if the use is lawful, of drugs and alcohol. - 318.3 Provider agrees that None of the funds made available through this Contract may be used for any activity that promotes the legalization of any drug or other substance included in Schedule I of Section 202 of the Controlled Substances Act (21 USC 812). - 318.4 Provider shall develop a conflict of interest policy as defined by Title 9, Div 4, Ch1. - 318.5 Provider shall develop a comprehensive Patient Health Information policy as defined by Title 42, Part 2 Confidentiality of Substance Use Disorder Patient Records.
-Patient information is protected under Federal or Federally assisted substance use programs as well as the conditions that patient records may be used or disclosed.
+Additionally, no aspect of a drug or alcohol related program shall include any message on the responsible use, if the use is lawful, of drugs and alcohol. - 318.3 Provider agrees that None of the funds made available through this Contract may be used for any activity that promotes the legalization of any drug or other substance included in Schedule I of Section 202 of the Controlled Substances Act (21 USC 812). - 318.4 Provider shall develop a conflict of interest policy as defined by Title 9, Div 4, Ch 1. - 318.5 Provider shall develop a comprehensive Patient Health Information policy as defined by Title 42, Part 2 Confidentiality of Substance Use Disorder Patient Records.
+Patient information is protected under Federal or Federally assisted substance use programs as well as the conditions that patient records may be used or disclosed. - 318.6 Provider certifies that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 USC 1352.
+County shall also disclose to DHCS any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.